atinux/vue-mastery/README.md

 # Vue Mastery

-> Vue Mastery is using Nuxt and Firebase to auth users without a server
+> The ultimate learning resource for Vue developers

 ## Requirements